mediaopt/paypal-commercetools-connector/enabler/README.md

-Similarly to the SDK script options above, the PayPal button's `style.label`/`style.color` (`GetSettingsResponse.paypalButtonConfig`) can be overridden per component via `PayPal`/ `PayPalExpress` on the settings object — resolved in `PayPalBuilder.ts` as `{...paypalButtonConfig, ...(isExpress ?
+Similarly to the SDK script options above, the PayPal button's `style.label`/`style.color` (`GetSettingsResponse.paypalButtonConfig`) can be overridden per component via `PayPal`/ `PayPalExpress` on the settings object — resolved in `RenderTemplate/resolveOptions.ts` as `{...paypalButtonConfig, ...(isExpress ?
 PayPalExpress : PayPal)}` before the settings ever reach `SettingsProvider`, so `PayPalMask` itself stays builderType-agnostic.